Endpoint Security for Linux Overview

 The Anti-Malware

-A component of the Endpoint Security client that protects against known and unknown viruses, worms, Trojan horses, adware, and keystroke loggers. security engine detects trojans, viruses, malware, and other malicious threats.
+A component on Endpoint Security Windows clients.
+This component protects clients from known and unknown viruses, worms, Trojan horses, adware, and keystroke loggers. security engine detects trojans, viruses, malware, and other malicious threats. -

 The engine is implemented as a multi-threaded flexible scanner daemon.
 It is managed centrally through a web-console.